modxorg/Docs/en/extras/simplesearch/index.md

 ### Download

- It can be downloaded from within the MODX Revolution manager via [Package Management](developing-in-modx/advanced-development/package-management "Package Management"), or from the MODx Extras Repository, here: <http://modxcms.com/extras/package/683>
+ It can be downloaded from within the MODX Revolution manager via [Package Management](developing-in-modx/advanced-development/package-management "Package Management"), or from the MODX Extras Repository, here: <http://modxcms.com/extras/package/683>

 ### Development and Bug Reporting